 And then I was back at Okunoin cemetery which is just incredible and enormous and you could literally spend hours walking around it.

-Jizo-in temple where I stayed the last two nights was full tonight so I had to move one last time, and I booked into Muryoko-in where I stayed when I finished the Shikoku 88 Temple Pilgrimage.
+Jizo-in temple where I stayed the last two nights was full so I had to move one last time, and I booked into Muryoko-in where I stayed when I finished the Shikoku 88 Temple Pilgrimage.
 It’s a beautiful temple with stunning rooms, definitely the most beautiful room of my four nights here, but it also has paper thin walls!